19shiva04/19shiva04/README.md

 # 👨‍💻 About Me:
-I'm just a enthusiastic guy trying to learn new technologies and built amazing / absurd projects.
+I'm just a enthusiastic guy trying to learn new technologies and build amazing / absurd projects.

 ## 🌐 Socials: